 Integrated project management refers to operations facilitating overall management of the well construction project including planning and execution.

-The practice of involving a management company relieves the customer from the burden related to project implementation.
-The cost of such services will be commensurate with the level of responsibility and the quality of the work performed.
+The practice of involving a management company allows our customers to run strategic projects.
+The cost of such services will be commensurated with the level of responsibility and the quality of the work performed.

 Integrated Project Management (IPM) is a functional combination of all services that can be legally packaged as a prime contract either on turn-key or Cost+ basis.